 A short history of kava and Christianity

-In the South Pacific, kava has its own religious connections.
-Each island has its own myths about where kava comes from.
-In Tahiti the goddess Hinanui brought kava to the people.
+In the South Pacific, kava has its own religious connections, and each island has its own myths about where kava comes from.
+In Tahiti, the goddess Hinanui brought kava to the people.
 In Hawaii, the gods Kane and Kanaloa were present.
-And in Fijian mythology, it’s the creator of humans, Degei, who gives the people kava and teaches them how to drink and cultivate it.
+In Fijian mythology, the creator of humans, Degei, gives the people kava and teaches them how to drink and cultivate it.
 Kava is used as a part of any ceremony and holds incredible cultural and spiritual significance to island nations.
 It’s also been used to treat medical issues from skin conditions to toothache to urinary infections.

 When missionaries first arrived on the islands, the cultural connection between kava and the people was a threat.
 Their goal was to convert the natives to Christianity, and kava was a vital part of their traditional and religious identity.
-The missionaries saw it as a dangerous mind-altering substance.
+The missionaries saw it as a dangerous, mind-altering substance.
 They started restricting kava’s use, then attempted to ban it altogether.
-In some Pacific Island communities, Christians drink kava during social gatherings as a way to foster community and relaxation.
+In some Pacific Island communities, Christians drink kava during social gatherings to foster community and relaxation.

 Fortunately, the missionaries were unsuccessful, and kava and its traditions remain.
 It turns out that kava was just misunderstood.